juergenweb/JkPublishPages/README.md

 ![alt text](https://raw.githubusercontent.com/juergenweb/JkPublishPages/main/images/default-page-fields.png)

-If a publication end date has been set, an additional field is displayed.
+If a publication end date has been set, an additional field will be displayed below.
 In this case, you can choose what to do after the publication end date is reached.

 ![alt text](https://raw.githubusercontent.com/juergenweb/JkPublishPages/main/images/action.png)